A Systematic Process for Fast, Enjoyable, & Results-Driven Meetings

 We guarantee your team will be as happy about meetings as these guys.

-In case you haven't read it yet, this article introduces the four processes we've developed to delight our Government customers, with proven results: becoming the incumbent contractor, being given high CPARS scores, and growing our reach within each Agency.
-We're distilling our experience into this blog, as processes, to help you get the same results in your Government contracting.
+In case you haven't seen it yet, this article is part of a series we've developed to on how to delight Government customers, with proven results: becoming the incumbent contractor, being given high CPARS scores, and growing our reach within Agencies.
+We're distilling our experience into this blog to help you get the same results in your project management.

 So how do you put this best practice, Communicate, into action?